brean/Bluespice-solr-docker/README.md

 Configuration
 -------------
 Configure the src/LocalSettings.php.
 You like to change the $wgDBpassword to your MySQL-Password, $wgSecretKey to a 64-diget hex value and $wgUpgradeKey to a 16-diget hex value as well as the MySQL-Server ip for $wgDBserver.
-Take a look at the localconfig.sh file that sets these parameters automatically.
+Take a look at the config.sh file that sets these parameters automatically.

 You might also want to change the $wgServer, $wgSitename, $wgEmergencyContact and $wgPasswordSender, $language.